 Fig. 4.
-Control block diagram of conventional open-loop-based island-mode voltage control for island mode operation.
+Control block diagram of conventional open-loop-based island-mode voltage control for island-mode operation.

 Fig. 5.
-Control block diagram of proposed VDCOLC for island mode operation.
-In order to compensate output voltage in the highgain, the DOB is implemented in FPGA.
+Control block diagram of proposed VDCOLC for islandmode operation.
+To compensate for the output voltage in the high-gain, the DOB is implemented using an FPGA.